rednblackgames/gdx-puremvc/README.md

 This is a minimal implementation of [PureMVC](https://puremvc.org/) design pattern using [libGDX](https://libgdx.com) data structures.
 Currently, only the `Core` version using [Singletons](https://en.wikipedia.org/wiki/Singleton_pattern).

+The aim of the library to reduce memory allocation and improve performances for libGDX applications and uses Java Generics for less code.

 ### Integration

 #### Gradle